 Whilst working for over 15 years in the voluntary sector, Carlyn completed training in Horticulture and Psychotherapy, and latterly as a Horticultural Therapist.
-Prior to that Carlyn enjoyed a career in PR, and she hopes to use some of her marketing skills set to good effect with her current venture.
-Having grown up in Norfolk, she loves the wide expanses of the North Norfolk coastline where she can often be found powerwalking!
+So supporting people with mental ill health and promoting their wellbeing is at the heart of Carlyn’s work at The Nurture Project.
+Having grown up in Norfolk, she loves the wide expanses of the North Norfolk coastline and spending time out and about in the fresh air.

 Alan has been involved in gardening and horticulture for as long as he can remember.
-He taught Horticulture at Easton College of Agriculture and Horticulture for 18 years followed by 10 years of consultancy work giving specialist advice to businesses and private individuals on top of some part-time work at Paston College, Wensum Lodge and the Sea Mere Study Centre.
-Alan currently runs six practical horticultural groups all over the Norfolk area.
-He has spent the last 20 years turning a derelict site at his home into a lovely garden; always keeping a keen eye on environmental conservation during the process.
+He taught Horticulture at Easton College of Agriculture and Horticulture for 18 years followed by 10 years of consultancy work giving specialist advice to businesses and private individuals on top of some part-time work at Paston College, Wensum Lodge and the Sea Mere Study Centre, as well as running six practical horticultural groups all over the Norfolk area.
+Now retired, Alan intends to spend more time in his own garden which he has lovingly restored over the last 20 years from a derelict site.
+He is a keen environmental conservationist.

 Patrick trained as an accountant before a 20 year career in the telecommunications retail sector with expertise in field management.
 He now runs his own business consultancy advising clients on how to implement strategies to improve overall profitability.
 Patrick cares about education, the environment and health.
 He enjoys nothing more than a good walk on one of Norfolk’s many golf courses.

 Emma, graduated from Imperial College in London before going on to Law School.
 She began her legal career in the North East of England where she covered mainly juvenile criminal and domestic violence cases (working for the Women’s Refuge network).
 She moved to Norfolk in the mid 90’s with her husband, and carried on working for a local firm of solicitors, where she become a partner in 2004.
-After nearly 25 years working as a lawyer, Emma decided to pursue a different direction and now looks after holiday accommodation on the family farm, and tries to play as much tennis as possible!
+After nearly 25 years working as a lawyer, Emma decided to pursue a different direction and now is studying to be a garden designer, and play as much tennis as possible!